Celtic Thunder's Colm Keegan and Keith Harkin performed Simon & Garfunkel’s “The Sound of Silence" during the group's 2014 tour.

 "The Sound of Silence" was added to the National Recording Registry in the Library of Congress in 2012.

-Check out Celtic Thunder's version of the hit song here:
+Check out Celtic Thunder's version of "The Sound of Silence" here: